Would your recommend using iOS on Rails as a framework for an app with the following characteristics?

 I’ve been dealing with this on my company’s application recently.
 Most of our users are viewing the app on a mobile phone, and they are often in building basements with spotty WiFi.

-There’s a fork of rack-offline that works reasonably well with Rails 4: https://github.com/pascalw/rack-offline
+There’s a fork of rack-offline that works reasonably well with Rails 4: GitHub - pascalw/rack-offline: A Rack and Rails plugin for building offline web applications

-I’ve also been using jquery-offline to cache API responses: https://github.com/wycats/jquery-offline
+I’ve also been using jquery-offline to cache API responses: GitHub - wycats/jquery-offline: A jQuery plugin to facilitate conveniently working with local storage

 jquery-offline has a really cool system for working with cached content, but yesterday we found a bug with it where bad server responses can sometimes result in garbage data getting stuck in the cache.
 I spent most of yesterday rolling my own new version of the library, and I’m hoping to open-source it after a couple weeks of evaluation.
 One other potential issue with jquery-offline is that it uses the old style of jQuery Ajax responses (no promises), so it’s hard to construct clean callbacks with it the way you can with jQuery’s deferred/promise system (implemented in 1.5 or 1.6)